Infidelity Therapy – How can it help?

 Therapy acknowledges the potential complexity of certain affairs, particularly those involving a specific third party or substantial magnitude and emphasises the importance of tailored approaches.

-In this article, I have elaborated on one of the methods–the integrative approach–I might employ in couples therapy for infidelity, whether in-person or online via Zoom or other platforms.
+In this article, I have elaborated on one of the methods—the integrative approach—I might employ in couples therapy for infidelity, whether in-person or online via Internet-based platforms.
 Yet, depending on the situation, we might need a different approach or none at all.
-Ultimately, infidelity therapy aims to determine whether partners are capable of progressing together, or if taking separate paths is more beneficial.
+Ultimately, infidelity therapy or counselling aims to determine whether partners are capable of progressing together, or if taking separate paths would benefit them more.